JustWhit3/osmanip/README.md

 ## List of features

 List all the colors and styles supported at the moment.
+Put screenshot.